How to strategically manage your marketing spend with 8 integrated simple marketing budget templates

 Discover our top 7 recommended different types of marketing plan options for developing and streamlining your marketing planning activities

 Planning is a must for any business that wants to succeed, but choosing the right type of plan to define your strategy and structuring it can be difficult.
 Especially since there are so many different types of marketing plan within marketing and business, all with a different scope.
 The challenge is compounded if you are new to creating plans, or to the culture of planning within a business.
 It seems that the difficulty of choosing the right type of plan and how to structure it to deliver results stops many in their tracks.
 Our research shows that, shockingly, as many as half of businesses don't have a digital marketing plan or, perhaps worse, a marketing plan on which to base it.
-Our free marketing plan template, structured around RACE, helps…
+Our free marketing plan template structured around RACE,…

 Use our digital marketing strategy template integrated across the RACE Framework to plan and get ahead in your digital marketing